ccTokens/Smart-Contract/Governance Members Guide.md

 The governance calls `addMerchant` to add merchants, with the merchant’s ETH address.

 ## Deactivate and Reactivate Merchant
 Merchants are allowed to be deactivated and reactivated.
-The governance calls `stopMerchant` and `rsumeMerchant` to deactivate and reactivate the merchants respectively.
+The governance calls `stopMerchant` and `resumeMerchant` to deactivate and reactivate the merchants respectively.

 ## Blacklist Management
-The governance calls `Block` to add M-Tokens address(es) into the blacklist, `notBlocked` to remove them from the list, and `BurnBlocked` to destroy the M-Tokens within the blacklist.
+The governance calls `_block(_who, true)` to add M-Tokens address(es) into the blacklist, `_block(_who, false)` to remove them from the list, and `burnBlocked` to destroy the M-Tokens within the blacklist.